An award-winning freelance writer and journalist on the only numbers she keeps track of in her business and what makes them so crucial.

 6. Words written per day

-Do you track how many words you write per day?
-Income is entirely dependent on productivity.
+Your income depends on your productivity.
 For a freelance writer, the best measure of productivity is how much you’re actually writing.
-Whether it’s for an assignment, a blog post, or a query letter, writing something creatively each day is what’s going to get you in the habit of producing work quickly and efficiently.
+Whether it’s for an assignment, a blog post, or a query letter, writing something creatively each day is what’s going to get you into the habit of producing work quickly and efficiently.
 Most career writers will track everything except this number.
-As far as I’m concerned, words per day is one of the most important currencies in the business.
-Every time you write, you’re practicing.
+Words written per day is one of the most important metrics in the business.
+Every time you write the first draft of anything, you’re practicing.
 You’re sharpening your knife, honing your skill set.

 Take care of this one number and the rest will mostly take care of itself.